 So you’ve decided to start a new business.
 You’ve come up with your logo and brand identity.

-The next logical step is to enlist the design services of a local professional to make your shiny new website right?
+Instead, enlist the design services of a local professional to make your shiny new website, right?

 But, there are hundreds of design agencies in Baton Rouge to choose from?

 Which one is the best to hire for your website design in Baton Rouge?

 In this article, we will discuss 8 items you should consider when hiring your website agency:

 Before you even type “Baton Rouge Louisiana web design” into Google, you need to sit down and set your budget for your web design project.

 Whether you’re a new startup with a shoestring budget or a large franchise with unlimited funding, you should have a number written on paper before searching for the perfect agency.

 Especially for small businesses, you should leave some wiggle room in your budget.
 Make sure it’s somewhat flexible and can accommodate upsells — addons you may not have thought about.